 If you are interested in receiving daily calls from a volunteer at Oldham Age UK, contact them on the number below.

 - Phone: 0161 622 9252 (Mon-Fri, 9am-4pm)

 Befriending and wellbeing

-Age UK have a fantastic team of volunteers who are making regular telephone calls to local people here in Oldham.
+Age UK also support older residents by making regular telephone calls to local people here in Oldham.
 This could include a friendly chat or catch-up to check on general welfare.
 It could also include making sure you have essential supplies and providing you with general information and reassurance.

 - Phone 0161 633 0213 (9am–4pm, Monday to Friday).

 Banish the boredom with books!